Tiendq/twitter-client-redux/README.md

 `yarn test`

 `yarn start` to start an Express server at `http://localhost:8080` with [HMR](https://webpack.js.org/concepts/hot-module-replacement/) ([nodemon](https://github.com/remy/nodemon) is utilized for its live loading feature).

+`yarn build` to build code for production mode e.g. use CSS file instead of inline style.

 ## Configuration